ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/hempstead.md

 </aside>
 </figure>

+Note that George Mills, the Mills family progenitor in America was also associated with the early history of Hempstead:

+{{% fig "long-island/documentary-history-of-family-mills-p1" "800" /%}}

+{{% fig "long-island/documentary-history-of-family-mills-p1a" "800" /%}}

 The *Town Records of Hempstead* mentioned above, contains the following note on the documentation of the early history of Hempstead:

 <figure>